Nate Eaton Player Props: Royals vs. Blue Jays

 Blue Jays Pitching Rankings (2022)

-- The Blue Jays had the 14th-ranked team ERA among all MLB pitching staffs (3.88).
+- The Blue Jays had the 14th-ranked team ERA across all MLB pitching staffs (3.88).

-- Manoah (0-0) starts for the Blue Jays, his second of the season.
+- Gausman (0-1) gets the starting nod for the Blue Jays, his second of the season.

-- In his last appearance on Thursday, the right-hander threw 3 1/3 innings against the St. Louis Cardinals, giving up five earned runs while surrendering nine hits.
+- The righty last pitched on Saturday against the St. Louis Cardinals, when he went six innings, allowing no earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.